laelbarlow/amoebae/README.md

-These instructions are for setting up and running AMOEBAE via the [SnakeMake](https://snakemake.readthedocs.io/en/stable/) command-line interface, which is well-documented and provides the flexibility to run AMOEBAE in a wide variety of systems (further automations via custom scripts and Makefiles is possible, but will likely be very user-specific in design).
+These instructions are for setting up and running AMOEBAE via the [SnakeMake](https://snakemake.readthedocs.io/en/stable/) command-line interface, which is well-documented and provides the flexibility to run AMOEBAE in a wide variety of systems.

 1. If you do not already have the conda package and environment manager installed, this may be installed using the latest version of Miniconda3 from